 The third is to improve external validity.
-Cochran & Cox (1957, p.152) recommend bringing in subsidiary factors into factorial designs to test main effects over a wide range of conditions; also see Fisher (1992).
+Cochran and Cox (1957, p.
+152) recommend bringing in subsidiary factors into factorial designs to test main effects over a wide range of conditions; also see Fisher (1992).
 Thus, factorial designs and analyses of the short model may be fine when one dimension of the experiment is studying reasonable variants of the main treatment, but less so when all treatments are of primary interest.

-The fourth is the case of conceptual (as opposed to policy) experiments, such as resume audit studies, where many of the characteristics that are randomized (such as age, education, race, and gender) do exist in the population.
+The fourth is the case of conceptual (as opposed to policy) experiments, such as résumé audit studies, where many of the characteristics that are randomized (such as age, education, race, and gender) do exist in the population.
 When feasible, we recommend having the treatment share of various characteristics being studied be the same as their population proportion.
 Doing so will make the short-model coefficient more likely to approximate a population relevant parameter of interest.
-We discuss each of these four rationales along with relevant examples in Section 5.
+We discuss each of these four rationales along with relevant examples in section V.

 Our first contribution is to the literature on the design of field experiments.
-Bruhn & McKenzie (2009), List et al. (2011), and Athey & Imbens (2017) provide guidance on the design of field experiments, but do not discuss when and when not to implement factorial designs.
-Duflo et al. (2007, p.3932) implicitly endorse the use of factorial designs by noting that they "[have] proved very important in allowing for the recent wave of randomized evaluations in development economics".
+Bruhn and McKenzie (2009), List et al. (2011), and Athey and Imbens (2017) provide guidance on the design of field experiments, but do not discuss when and when not to implement factorial designs.
+Duflo et al. (2007, p.
+3932) implicitly endorse the use of factorial designs by noting that they "[have] proved very important in allowing for the recent wave of randomized evaluations in development economics."

-The perceived gains in power and cost-effectiveness from factorial designs come at the cost of not controlling size and an increased rate of false positives relative to a business-as-usual counterfactual.
+Our reanalysis of existing experiments as well as simulations suggest that there is no free lunch.
+The perceived gains in power and cost effectiveness from factorial designs come at the cost of not controlling size and an increased rate of false positives relative to a business-as-usual counterfactual.
 Alternatively, they come at the cost of a more complicated interpretation of the main results as a weighted-average of interactions with other treatments that may not represent a typical counterfactual.

-Further, using under-powered factorial designs to explore whether interactions are significant comes at the risk of overestimating the true effect, conditional on rejecting the null of no effect.
+Further, using underpowered factorial designs to explore whether interactions are significant comes at the risk of overestimating the true effect, conditional on rejecting the null of no effect.

-We also contribute to the literature that aims to improve the analysis of field experiments (e.g., the status quo, quantifying its importance, and identifying the most relevant recent advances in theoretical econometrics that can mitigate the problem.
+We also contribute to the literature that aims to improve the analysis of field experiments (e.g., Young, 2018; List et al., 2019).
+Our paper follows in this tradition by documenting a problem with the status quo, quantifying its importance, and identifying the most relevant recent advances in theoretical econometrics that can mitigate the problem.
 Specifically, we show that the econometric analysis of nonstandard inference problems can improve inference in factorial designs which are ubiquitous in field experiments.